 Leaving Peru and Getting back into your country:

 All travelers leaving Peru will need to fill out the health affidavit once again before flying.
 Remember that flying nationally you will need either the vaccine card or a negative PCR test.
-If you are unvaccinated and flying back to the United States you may choose a PCR test instead of an antigen test in order to meet this requirement for national flights.

 Where can I get a coronavirus test to fly home and how long do test results take?